arjun3037/react-basics/notes/notes.md

     1.  const comp = (props) => {}
     2. const comp = (props1 , props2) => {} // destrcuturing of objects on the fly -- its a JS concept.
 47. Config Driven UI - All the UI driven by config
-48. When we loop over list then we will have to pass keu props in its child component -
+48. When we loop over list then we will have to pass key props in its child component -
 49. If we dont' provide key in loops then it will re-render all its child component when a new child component introduce.
 50. Never use index as a key in for loop.
-ITs not recommended from React documentation.
+Its not recommended from React documentation.
 51. There are two type of exports/import  first type of default export/import export default <name of variable/component>
     import component from "path";
 52. Second type is Named export/import -- this is used when we have to export multiple variable form same file. export const Component/varibale import {component} from "path";
-53. React is fast/efficiency in DOM manupulation.
+53. React is fast/efficient in DOM manupulation.
 54. Hooks are noraml JS utility functions given by React to us.
 55. useState() and useEffect() are most important hooks provided by React.
 56. useState() - used to create state variables in React.